 One of the biggest mistakes you can make when buying cordless tools is purchasing different tool brands.

-Keeping in mind that different brands all use different batteries.
+Keep in mind that different brands all use other batteries.

-Buy all yard tools within the same brand, allowing you to interchange batteries for every too.
+Buy all yard tools within the same brand, allowing you to interchange batteries for everyone.

-Also, buying more battery-powered tools will collect multiple batteries you can keep charged and change out when the one you’re using loses its charge.
+Also, buying more battery-powered tools will allow you to collect multiple batteries, which you can keep charged and change out when the one you’re using loses its charge.

 3) Pick a Reputable Brand of Battery Yard Tools

-While many off-brand manufacturers may offer you great pricing, you have to think about whether or not you’ll be able to get batteries for your tools when the ones that come with them wear out several years in the future.
+While many off-brand manufacturers may offer great pricing, you have to consider whether you’ll be able to get batteries for your tools when the ones that come with them wear out several years from now.

 If you’re buying from a large name brand, you’ll still be able to find new batteries for your tools five or even ten years down the line and have a tool warranty to fall back on.